Flying Irish

 Are competitions required?

 Competition is a historical part of the Irish Dance experience.
-While we encourage all of our dancers to participate in at least our school's feiseanna, we understand that some dancers may not be ready for competition after their first year.
+While we encourage all of our dancers to participate in feiseanna, we understand that some dancers may not be ready for competition or find the prospect overly stressful.
 We let our dancers know that we encourage competition as a means to challenge themselves, learn to encourage & support their teammates and as a way to put class comments & corrections into context.
 We do not focus on attending competitions just to beat others.
 Some of our programs may require competitive experience.